flmiot/xes/README.md

 ## Features:
 - Manage numerous scans and analyzer (ROIs) at the same time.
 View them separately, overlayed or summed (via linear interpolation)
 - Apply background subtraction by setting background ROIs.
-Appropiate background ROIs are automatically selected for each analyzer ROI (closest above and below)
+Appropriate background ROIs are automatically selected for each analyzer ROI (closest above and below)
 - Specify an elastic scan to calibrate the energy axis for each analyzer
 - Enable the automatic plotting-update to view and access changes quickly (e.g ROI size)
+- Switch to HERFD mode: Display emission data along the incoming energy axis and visualize XAS data which was taken in flourescence mode